hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/README.md

 SSL Orchestrator (SSLO) policies rely heavily on datagroups and URL categories for traffic classification.
 While you can add sites directly to SSLO policies, this approach has limitations:

-- SSLO uses iAppLX to generate APM policies under the hood
+- SSLO uses iAppLX to generate APM per-request policies under the hood
-- Each host added directly becomes an expression in the policy
+- Each host or site added directly becomes an expression in the APM policy
-- Large lists degrade policy performance
+- Large lists could degrade policy performance and are not easily manageable

-**The recommended approach:** Use external datagroups or URL categories for large lists.
-They're optimized for fast lookups and keep policies clean.
+**The recommended approach:** Use external datagroups or URL categories for SSLO security policy rules.
+They're optimized for fast lookups, keep policies clean and are operationally easier to maintain.

-DGCat-Admin makes managing those lists very easy without any manual tmsh interaction.
-Need to export a few massive datagroups or custom url categories so you can replicate SSLO business logic at another site in minutes?
-Need to injest a large number of subnets from an excel spreadsheet into a datagroup for SSLO use? **This tool was designed specifically for that purpose.**
+DGCat-Admin makes managing those site lists very easy without any manual tmsh interaction.
+Need to export a few massive datagroups or custom url categories so you can precisely replicate existing SSLO business logic at another site in just minutes?
+Need to injest a large number of subnets from an excel spreadsheet into a datagroup for SSLO policy use? **This tool was designed specifically for that purpose.**

 ## Features